mauroservienti/milestone.github.io/_posts/2021-07-15-own-the-cache.md

 header_image: /img/posts/own-the-cache/header.jpg
 title: "Own the cache"
 author: Mauro Servienti
 synopsis: "Caches are everywhere and power the internet.
 When it comes to distributed systems, they are an essential tool in our tool belt.
-However, special care needs to put into defining who owns the cache."
+However, special care needs to be put into defining who owns the cache."
 tags:
 - Architecture
 - Distributed systems